 This day starts at Jokulsarlon Glacier Lagoon, the deepest lake in Iceland powered by the outlets from Vatnajokull Glacier.
 The calm, crystal-clear surface is full of icebergs floating towards the Atlantic Ocean.
 Some of them are washed ashore and dazzle like diamonds on the black satin beach which is affectionately the Diamond Beach.

-During wintertime (November-March) the Blue Ice Cave Visit is by far the perfect add-on guaranteed to get your heart pumping and blood flowing!
-During summertime (May-October) you could add an amphibian boat tour of the lagoon.
+You can also add an amphibious boat tour of the lagoon.
 This 45-minute long tour will leave you with unforgettable memories.
 You will get close to the icebergs and remember to keep your head up for seals swimming around.

 On this day you will also stop at Vestrahorn Mountain.
 This is one of the most picturesque mountains in Iceland, proudly rising above the mighty ocean.